ABOUT

 Catherine earned her Bachelor of Music in Vocal Performance from Northern Arizona University under the guidance of Dr. Judith Cloud, followed by a Master’s in Opera Performance at the University of British Columbia under Nancy Hermiston.
 With UBC opera, she has performed notable roles such as Marta in the Canadian premiere of Weinberg’s Pasażerka, Madame Cortese in Rossini’s Il viaggio a Reims, Contessa Almaviva in Mozart’s Le nozze di Figaro, and the title role in Dvořák’s Rusalka.

-Catherine is committed to making classical music more accessible, frequently collaborating with local opera companies and musicians to engage diverse audiences.
-Catherine draws inspiration from the resilience of everyday people and the way music provides emotional and creative release.
+Catherine draws inspiration from the resilience of everyday people and the way music provides both emotional and creative release.
 When not performing, she enjoys teaching breathing and singing techniques, helping others discover the joy and freedom she experiences through music.